kianakaslanna/PiFlow/README.md

 ## 👋 Overview

-We introduce `PiFlow`, an information-theoretical framework that uniquely treats automated scientific discovery as a structured uncertainty reduction problem, guided by foundational scientific principles.
+We introduce `PiFlow` (Principle Flow), an information-theoretical framework that treats automated scientific discovery as a structured uncertainty reduction problem, guided by foundational scientific principles.
 This approach ensures a more systematic and rational exploration of scientific problems.

-✅ You can directly use PiFlow for **ANY** of your specific tasks to assist scientific discovery!
+You can directly use PiFlow for **ANY** of your specific tasks to assist scientific discovery!

+🔮 Supported Features:

+- Budget-limited iterative hypothesis-testing.
+- Saving the full running log of agents.
+- Colored output of different agents in terminal.
+- Case study:
+  - Discovered nanohelix geo-structure with super-high chiral property (g-factor > 1.8) !

 ## 📃 Primary Results